-IV.C.2.
-Faculty Complaint: If a tenure-eligible faculty member has received official notice of a recommendation not to reappoint or a recommendation not to grant tenure and the faculty member has factual information as grounds upon which it is claimed that the decision not to recommend reappointment or tenure was arbitrary or capricious, violated standards of academic freedom, or was based on considerations that violate constitutionally protected rights or interests (e.g., consideration of race, sex, national origin, exercise of free speech, association, etc.), a complaint may be filed with the department head or office to which the faculty member is assigned.
-Copies of the complaint are to be sent to the college dean, the Provost, and the President.
+If a faculty member's continuance or tenure is not recommended to the Board of Regents and they believe that the decision was arbitrary or capricious, violated standards of academic freedom, or was based on considerations that violate protected rights or interests (e.g., consideration of race, sex, national origin, exercise of free speech, association, etc.), the faculty member may file a complaint as described in Section V. of this Handbook.
+The complaint shall be in writing and be filed within thirty (30) days after receipt of official notice from the President.